gwbischof/outsource-mcp/README.md

 # outsource-mcp

-An MCP (Model Context Protocol) server that enables you to outsource AI tasks to various model providers through a unified interface.
+An MCP (Model Context Protocol) server that enables AI applications to outsource tasks to various model providers through a unified interface.

+Compatible with any AI tool that supports the Model Context Protocol, including Claude Desktop, Cline, and other MCP-enabled applications.

 Built with [FastMCP](https://github.com/mcp/fastmcp) for the MCP server implementation and [Agno](https://github.com/agno-agi/agno) for AI agent capabilities.